PureDevLabs/youtube-oauth/README.md

 > [!CAUTION]
 > This Project will no longer be supported.
 >
-> Please dont use it anymore or you lost your YouTube Account.
+> Please dont use it anymore or you lose your YouTube Account.

 ## Install Bun on your PC